Configuring a Condition

 args:

-This will negate the condition, i.e. only be true when the base condition is false.
+inverse: true # (Optional) Negates the condition, i.e. only true when the base condition is false

-If this condition is for a plugin for items (EcoEnchants, EcoItems, Reforges, Talismans, and EcoArmor) you can also add lore lines to be shown to the player if they don't meet the condition, like this:
+If the condition is for an item plugin (EcoEnchants, EcoItems, Reforges, Talismans, or EcoArmor), you can add lore lines to be shown to the player when they don't meet the condition.

 - id: has_permission